Switchboard-1 Release 2

 Updates

 08/11/2015: The three files from the 03/26/2013 update were converted into unshortened sphere.
 File tables and documentation were updated to reflect the conversion of these files.
-The corpus is also now available as a web download.
-All copies of this corpora obtained after the above date include this update.
+The corpus is also available as a web download.
+All copies of this corpus obtained after the above date include this update.

-03/26/2013: Three previously missing files were added to this release. (sw02289.sph, sw04361.sph, sw04379.sph) File tables and documentation were updated to reflect the addition of these files.
-Please contact ldc@ldc.upenn.edu to obtain this update.
-All copies of this corpora obtained after the above date already include this update.
+03/26/2013: Three previously missing files were added to this release. (sw02289.sph, sw04361.sph, sw04379.sph).
+File tables and documentation were updated to reflect the addition of these files.
+All copies of this corpus obtained after the above date include this update.

-09/29/2011: Added a file list, available through online docs, to reflect its release on DVD.
+09/29/2011: Added a file list to the corpus documentation to reflect its release on DVD.
 Also, an updated readme reflects these changes.

 09/2008: The Switchboard Dialog Act Corpus is a version of Switchboard-1 Release 2 tagged with a shallow discourse tagset of approximately 60 basic dialog act tags and combinations.
 The discourse tag-set used is an augmentation of the Discourse Annotation and Markup System of Labeling (DAMSL) tag-set and is referred to as the SWBD-DAMSL labels.
-These annotations were created in 1997 at the University of Colorado at Boulder, with the goal of building better language models for automatic speech recognition of the Switchboard domain.
+These annotations were created in 1997 at the University of Colorado at Boulder with the goal of building better language models for automatic speech recognition of the Switchboard domain.
 To that end, the label-set incorporates both traditional sociolinguistic and discourse-theoretic rhetorical relations/adjacency-pairs as well as some more form-based models.
 This corpus contains labels for 1155 5-minute conversations comprising 205,000 utterances and 1.4 million words.
-The Switchboard Dialog Act Corpus is available as a free download via the online documentation folder.
+The Switchboard Dialog Act Corpus is accessible in the corpus documentation.

 Available Media